canonical/microcloud/doc/reference/index.md

 (reference)=
 # Reference

-The reference material in this section provides technical information about MicroCloud.
+This section provides technical reference guides for MicroCloud.

-(ref-microcloud)=
-## MicroCloud
+## Requirements and releases

 Find out about requirements for a MicroCloud deployment, as well as information about its release cycles, release types, and snaps.

 ```{toctree}
 :maxdepth: 1